Gambling to survive 動画

 .

 One of the first things I noticed in Japan is what seems to be a general aversion to risk; it appears to be the case on the gridiron and off.
 This culture of doing things in a safe and predicable manner is probably obvious to non-natives.
-As far as football is concerned there’s a certain irony in enduring rigorous training, strapping on a gladiator’s armor only to revert to being careful.
-I'd always thought the purpose of stepping on the gridiron was to boldly impose your will on the opponent.
+As far as football is concerned, there’s a certain irony in enduring rigorous training, strapping on a gladiator’s armor, only to revert to being careful.
+I'd always thought the purpose of stepping out onto the gridiron was to boldly impose your will on the opponent.

 .